SufiSR/PlunetN8N/README.md

 ---

 ## Recent Updates

+### v4.0.0 - Comprehensive Service Implementation & Documentation Update
+- **NEW**: Complete DataOrder30 service implementation with full CRUD operations
+- **NEW**: Complete DataItem30 service implementation with advanced item management
+- **NEW**: DataItem30Prices service with comprehensive pricing operations
+- **NEW**: DataJob30Prices service with job metrics and pricing management
+- **NEW**: DataCustomerContact30 service for customer contact management
+- **NEW**: DataCustomer30Misc service with extensive field operations
+- **NEW**: DataResource30Misc service with resource field management
+- **NEW**: DataOrder30Misc service with order field operations
+- **NEW**: DataItem30Misc service with item field management
+- **NEW**: DataJob30Misc service with job field operations
+- **NEW**: Work in Progress notice added to documentation
+- **Enhanced**: Complete README documentation with all 19 implemented services
+- **Enhanced**: Comprehensive operation lists for all services
+- **Enhanced**: Detailed field operation documentation
+- **Enhanced**: Service architecture with proper separation of concerns
+- **Fixed**: All service implementations with proper error handling
+- **Fixed**: SOAP request formats and response parsing
+- **Fixed**: Load options and dynamic dropdown population

 ### v3.14.0 - Customer Address Management & Advanced Use Cases
 - **NEW**: Complete DataCustomerAddress30 service implementation